gpottepalem/validity-micronaut-java/README.md

 This is a simple Micronaut microservice with one controller (`CustomerController`) with one action (`list`) which loads a csv file with customer data, processes it and lists potential duplicates and non-duplicates found.

-This is the same Grails app https://github.com/gpottepalem/validity-springboot-web written in Java with Spring Boot for comparing efforts and learning curve.
+This is the same Spring Boot app https://github.com/gpottepalem/validity-springboot-web written in Java with Spring Boot for comparing efforts and learning curve.

 ## Installation